tylerjwoodfin/cabinet/README.md

 # cabinet
 A Python library to easily store data across multiple projects in one or more JSON files.

-Supports email and event logging.
+Supports a cli, email, and event logging.

 ## Features